• Slang User's Guide

 Extensions to Interfaces

-In addition to extending ordinary types, you can define extensions on interfaces as well:
+In addition to extending ordinary types, you can define extensions on all types that conforms to some interface:

 // An example interface.